ccgus/flycode/jstalk/README.txt

 JSTalk is built on top of Apple's JavaScriptCore, the same JavaScript engine that powers Safari.
 So when you write in JSTalk, you are also writing JavaScript.

-JSTalk also includes a "bridge" which lets you access Apple's Cocoa frameworks from JavaScript.
+JSTalk also includes a bridge which lets you access Apple's Cocoa frameworks from JavaScript.
 This means you have a ton wonderful classes and functions you can use in addition to the standard JavaScript library.

 JSTalk also adds a preprocessor to make using the Cocoa frameworks friendlier.
 Since Cocoa is written in Objective-C, you get a different syntax that what you'd normally encounter in JavaScript for calling methods.
 For example, here's some typical Cocoa code for writing a string to a file: